FabricMC/fabric-docs/versions/1.21.8/translated/pt_br/index.md

 ---

 ::: warning
-You are currently viewing the documentation for Minecraft 1.21.8.
+This documentation applies to Minecraft 1.21.8.

 Documentation for older versions may be incomplete.
 If you are looking for a different version, please select it from the dropdown on the navigation bar.
 :::

 Se desejar contribuir à Documentação do Fabric, você pode encontrar o código-fonte no [GitHub](https://github.com/FabricMC/fabric-docs), leia também as [diretrizes de contribuição](./contributing).